 Only financial members of the Williamstown Camera Club can participate in competitions.
-All financial members will be assigned a Williamstown Camera Club Competition Number.
+All financial members will be assigned a 3-digit Williamstown Camera Club Competition Number.

 Typically, there are seven Club Competitions per year: six Competition Rounds, and an End of Year Competition.